Temporal stability in human interaction networks: Methods

-The topology of the networks was studied using PCA with a small selection of the most basic and fundamental measurements for each vertex, as follows:
+The topology of the networks was characterized from a small selection of the most basic and fundamental measurements for each vertex~\cite{newmanBook}, as follows:

-\begin{itemize} \item Degree $k_i$: number of edges linked to vertex $i$. \item In-degree $k_i^{in}$: number of edges ending at vertex $i$. \item Out-degree $k_i^{out}$: number of edges departing from vertex $i$. \item Strength $s$: sum of weights of all edges linked to vertex $i$. \item In-strength $s_i^{in}$: sum of weights of all edges ending at vertex $i$. \item Out-strength $s_i^{out}$: sum of weights of all edges departing from vertex $i$. \item Clustering coefficient $cc_i$: fraction of pairs of neighbors of $i$ that are linked.
-The standard clustering coefficient for undirected graphs was used. \item Betweenness centrality $bt_i$: fraction of geodesics that contain vertex $i$.
-The betweenness centrality index considered directions and weight, as specified in~\cite{faster}. \end{itemize}
+\begin{itemize} \item Degree $k_i$: number of edges linked to vertex $i$. \item In-degree $k_i^{in}$: number of edges ending at vertex $i$. \item Out-degree $k_i^{out}$: number of edges departing from vertex $i$. \item Strength $s_i$: sum of weights of all edges linked to vertex $i$. \item In-strength $s_i^{in}$: sum of weights of all edges ending at vertex $i$. \item Out-strength $s_i^{out}$: sum of weights of all edges departing from vertex $i$. \item Clustering coefficient $cc_i$: fraction of pairs of neighbors of $i$ that are linked, i.e. the standard clustering coefficient metric for undirected graphs. \item Betweenness centrality $bt_i$: fraction of geodesics that contain vertex $i$.
+The betweenness centrality index was computed for weighted digraphs as specified in~\cite{faster}. \end{itemize}

-In order to capture symmetries in the activity of participants, the following metrics were introduced for a vertex $i$:
+The non-standard metrics below were formulated to capture symmetries in the activity of participants: